-Additional rejection of electronic noise is done by masking the channels with the highest activity with the channel map.
+Masking the channels with the highest activity with the channel map does additional rejection of electronic noise.
 Finally, we apply cut on the sum of cluster hits' amplitude (ADC).

 4.4.3.5.
 Positron detection efficiency

 Figure 48.
 Efficiency of positron detection depending on positron momentum (right).